vincentvbh/vincentvbh.github.io/GT-FFT.md

 \\]
 requiring $36$ multiplications and $30$ additions.

-We begin by proposing the following computation with only $24$ multiplications and $30$ additions/subtractions.
+We propose the following computations with only $24$ multiplications and $30$ additions/subtractions.
 We first compute
 \\[
 \\begin{pmatrix}